Skip to main content

 Your endocrine system is a complex network of communication.
 Hormones are the messengers, carrying vital instructions from one part of the body to another, ensuring countless systems operate in concert.
 AI therapy intentionally interrupts a key message in this network.

 By blocking the aromatase enzyme, it prevents the conversion of androgens into estrogen in peripheral tissues like fat and muscle.
 This action is crucial for your primary treatment goal.
 This change, however, means other systems that relied on estrogen’s messages must now adapt.
-The is particularly sensitive to this change.
+The cardiovascular system is particularly sensitive to this change.

 The cells lining your blood vessels have estrogen receptors, as do cells in the liver that are responsible for producing and clearing cholesterol.
 When the estrogen message is no longer received, these cells change their behavior.
 This is a fundamental concept.
 The lifestyle changes you will make are designed to send new, beneficial messages to these same cells, prompting them to function in a way that supports cardiovascular wellness even in a low-estrogen environment.